makrai/notes/lauscher2005-zero-hero.md

   different languages to explain transfer effectiveness of MMTs.
 Their main
   * conclusion, similar as with static word embeddings:
-    * it is the topological similarities 4 between the subspaces of individual languages captured by MMTs that enable effective cross-lingual transfer.
+    * it is the topological similarities 4 between the subspaces of individual languages captured by MMTs that enable effective cross-lingual transfer
     * For cross-lingual word embedding spaces, the assumption of approximate isomorphism does not hold for
       * distant languages (Søgaard+ 2018; Vulić+ 2019), and in face of